Semistability of Nonlinear Systems Having a Continuum of Equilibria and Time-Varying Delays: Abstract

 \section{Abstract}

-In this paper, we develop a semistability analysis framework for nonlinear systems with time-varying delays with applications to stability analysis of multiagent dynamic networks with consensus protocols in the presence of unknown heterogeneous time-varying delays along the communication links.
-We show that for such a nonlinear system having a continuum of equilibria, if the system asymptotically converges to a constant time-delay system and this new system is semistable, then the original time-varying delay system is semistable, provided that the delays are just bounded, not necessarily differentiable.
-In proving our results, we extend the limiting equation approach to the time-varying delay systems and also develop some new convergence results for functional differential equations.
+In this report, we develop a semistability analysis framework for nonlinear systems with bounded time-varying delays with applications to stability analysis of multiagent dynamic networks with consensus protocols in the presence of unknown heterogeneous time-varying delays along the communication links.
+We show that for such a nonlinear system having nonisolated equilibria, if the system asymptotically converges to a constant time-delay system and this new system is semistable, then the original time-varying delay system is semistable.
+In proving our results, we extend the limiting differential equation approach to time-varying delay systems and also develop some new convergence results for functional differential equations.